medined/perl-5-by-example/perl_5_by_example/regular-expressions.md

 instance:
 <P><B><PRE>$_ = "AAA bbb AAA";
 $result = s{bbb}{1234567890};</PRE></B>

-<H3><A name="The Substitution Options">The Substitution Options</A></H3>Like the
+### The Substitution Options

-matching operator, the substitution operator has several options.
+Like the matching operator, the substitution operator has several options.
 One interesting option is the capability to evaluate the replacement pattern as an expression instead of a string.
 You could use this capability to find all numbers in a file and multiply them by a given percentage, for instance.
 Or you